The Ezrah Charitable Trust

 What They Don't Fund

-The foundation does not accept unsolicited applications from organizations.
+The foundation does not accept unsolicited applications from organisations.
 While specific exclusions are not publicly documented, their grant history indicates they do not fund:

 - Projects unrelated to poverty alleviation or economic development

-- Domestic (US-based) programs, with rare exceptions for organizations working internationally
+- Domestic (US-based) programmes, with rare exceptions for organisations working internationally

-- General operating support for organizations not aligned with their Africa-focused mission
+- General operating support for organisations not aligned with their Africa-focused mission

 Governance and Leadership